speedie-de/dwm/README.md

 - cd dwm
 - sudo make install
 - echo "dwm" > ~/.xinitrc # If you're using a display manager, select it in your menu.
+- See "Installing libXft-bgra"

+### Installing libXft-bgra
+This has to be done because this build of dwm supports Color emojis.
+Now the only problem is that libXft will crash dwm because it doesn't support this.
+Therefore libXft has to be patched.
+This is pretty painful so I built this into the Makefile.
+- For Gentoo: make gentoo-libxftfix
+- For Arch: make arch-libxftfix
+- For other GNU/Linux distributions: make libxftfix

 ### Features
 This build of dwm has been patched pretty heavily with the following patches